 - The difference between an employee and a contractor;

-- Options available for contractors to respond to a winding up.
+- Options available for contractors to respond to a winding-up.

 The priority of employees and their entitlements in liquidation

 When a company is wound up, secured creditors are paid first.
 After that, all unsecured creditors are paid in accordance with priority rules set out in section 556 of the Corporations Act 2001.
 First in priority are costs related to liquidation and administration.
-This includes liquidator (and other administrator) fees and expenses, the costs of a court-ordered winding up and costs related to a committee of inspection.
+This includes liquidator (and another administrator) fees and expenses, the costs of a court-ordered winding up and costs related to a committee of inspection.
 Next in priority are employee entitlements.
 The priority of employee entitlements are:

-- wages, superannuation contributions and superannuation guarantee charge payable by the company to employees at the time of or immediately prior to the winding up;
+- wages, superannuation contributions and superannuation guarantee charge payable by the company to employees at the time of or immediately prior to the winding-up;

 - liabilities relating to the superannuation guarantee charge;